Being furloughed if you can’t work

-Your employer can use the government’s Job Retention scheme to pay you while there is no work to do.
-This can be backdated to 1 March 2020.
+Your employer can use the government’s Coronavirus Job Retention Scheme to pay you while there is no work to do.
 Your employer will need to classify you as a ‘furloughed worker‘.

 If you are self employed

 If your income has dropped because of coronavirus then you may be able to get help from the Self-employment Income Support Scheme.

 Apply online at GOV.UK

 HMRC will calculate your average profits from tax returns submitted over the last 3 tax years and you will receive one payment to cover the length of the scheme.
 You can find out more about the rules on GOV.UK

 If you are not eligible for this scheme there is other help available:

 - Self Assessment payments have been deferred for one year

 - Grants for businesses